 - use MarkRead and MarkUnread buttons to mark files and folders as read or unread.
 Read and unread files are distinguished by title's color - read files are shown in black, unread - in blue.
 Opening a file for reading or visiting a folder in normal (non-action) mode automatically marks it as read.
 You can see the list of recently read files using Find Files feature in Recently Read mode.

-- use Star and Unstar buttons to visually mark/unmark files and folders with a star.
+- use Star and Unstar buttons to visually mark/unmark files and folders with a star and a color tag.
 To toggle a star for a single file or folder you can simply tap the star icon in file management mode.
 You can quickly see the list of all starred files and folders using Find Files feature in Starred mode.

 - use Link button to copy a special URL link of a single selected file to clipboard.
 This URL link will have a special prefix gropen:// and will contain a full internal path to a selected file inside GoodReader's file storage.
-Any other iPhone application that is capable of opening URL links (for example, todo-type app like Appigo Todo or OmniFocus or notebook-type app) can use this URL link to automatically launch GoodReader and open a file being linked.
+Any other iOS app that is capable of opening URL links (for example, todo-type or notebook-type app) can use this URL link to automatically launch GoodReader and open a file being linked.
 For example, you can create a "Read this book" todo task in a todo application and associate an URL link with this task in such a way that tapping this URL link in that other application will launch GoodReader and open this file of interest.
 If you invoke the Link action with several selected files, several URL links separated by line-breaks will be copied to clipboard.